AhmedBadary/AhmedBadary.github.io/content/research/dl/archt/auto_encdr.md

     <br>

 7. **Representational Power, Layer Size and Depth:**{: style="color: SteelBlue"}{: .bodyContents1 #bodyContents17}
-    the universal approximator theorem guarantees that a feedforward neural network with at least one hidden layer can represent an approximation of any function (within a broad class) to an arbitrary degree of accuracy, provided that it has enough hidden units.
+    The universal approximator theorem guarantees that a feedforward neural network with at least one hidden layer can represent an approximation of any function (within a broad class) to an arbitrary degree of accuracy, provided that it has enough hidden units.
 This means that an Autoencoder with a single hidden layer is able to represent the identity function along the domain of the data arbitrarily well.
     However, __the mapping from input to code is shallow__.
 This means that we are not able to enforce arbitrary constraints, such as that the code should be sparse.
     A deep Autoencoder, with at least one additional hidden layer inside the encoder itself, can approximate any mapping from input to code arbitrarily well, given enough hidden units.
     <br>